Drumsticks1/TS3-LogDataViewer/README.md

 - On UNIX systems: the UNIX packages "libboost-filesystem1.55.0" and "libboost-program-options1.55.0" (you may need to adjust the version numbers) (There seems to be no need for this on Windows).

 #### Teamspeak 3 server settings
-Logging of Clients and File transfer must be enabled in the server settings as the program depends on this information. <br /> It is recommended to enable all logging options in the server options.
+It is recommended to enable all logging options in the server options.<br />
+Otherwise you can enable the logging options according to the tables you use (e.g. complaints have to be logged for the complaint table).

 ## Support
 If there are any problems, improvement suggestions or feature requests feel free to open an Issue on GitHub.